Sometimes, CSS layouts are hard to debug. Here are some ideas to make it effective.

 1. Analyze the markup rendered

 My first strategy to analyze and find the problem is analyze the markup rendered.
-You know: right click on the element that I think has the problem, choose Inspect element and then we go to check DevTools to see what is happening in reality.
+You know: right click on the element that we think has the problem, choose Inspect element and then we go to check DevTools to see what is happening in reality.

 It still amazes me to see that many developers who do frontend (many times they are backend devs) skip this step, and they stay looking at the source code.
 The point is that the problem is one of rendering, and it’s necessary to see what is affecting what is really rendered after being “painted” in the browser.